 An effective free tool for generating word clouds, with a plain and less striking design.
 You can apply a maximum and minimum frequency to filter words, make a list of words you want to exclude, automatically group similar words (stemming), etc.

 Businesses often deal with large volumes of data on a daily basis: emails, social media conversations, online surveys, product reviews, and more.
 Word clouds can be an excellent way of visualizing this qualitative data and gaining valuable insights from the words that appear more frequently in a collection of texts.

 Word clouds are a basic form of text mining and serve as an exploratory tool before jumping into more complex types of text analysis, like topic detection, sentiment analysis, or keyword extraction.

-At MonkeyLearn, we’ve created a new online tool that allows you to easily create customized word clouds from the business data you generate every day.
+At MonkeyLearn, we’ve created a new online tool that allows you to easily create customized word clouds, with phtrases, from the business data you generate every day.
 Are you ready to try it out?
 Paste or upload a text into MonkeyLearn's Word Cloud Generator and start transforming your data into insights!